NirantK/nirantk.github.io/docs/writing/posts/beyond-basic-rag.md

 Here's a real story that illustrates why naive RAG fails:

-!!! failure "Company X case study"
+!!! failure "The Leave Policy Fiasco"

     Company X implemented a RAG system for HR queries.
 When employees asked about leave policies, the system kept used the entire company's wiki -- including that of the sales team.